Updated April 2025 — UK & London Rates

 Enter dimensions to calculate quantities

 Quantities include 10% overage.
-Always mix concrete in small batches to maintain consistency.
-Use a ratio of approx 0.5 litres of water per kg of cement.
-Do not add excess water — it weakens the mix significantly.
+Mix concrete in small batches to maintain consistency.
+Use approximately 0.5 litres of water per kg of cement.
+Do not add excess water as it weakens the mix significantly.

 2025 Cost Reference